Our Mission

 We hold that fascism (i.e. militant populist ultra-nationalism) is the most immediate threat to freedom in these United States, and indeed the world over.

-Authoritarian communism, though antidemocratic, is simply not an existential threat to the well being of our country.
-We hold that, as it applies to modern-day dictatorships, the distinction between ‘left’ and ‘right’ is a false dichotomy.
-Upon analysis, there emerges a significant overlap in both ideology and policy between the fascist movements of the West and the ‘red nationalism’ currently pervasive throughout much of the East and Global South.
+We hold that, as it applies to modern-day dictatorships, the distinction between "left" and "right" is a false dichotomy.
+There emerges a significant overlap in both ideology and policy between the fascist movements of the West and the "red nationalism" pervasive throughout much of the East and Global South.

 We are dedicated to the opposition of economic tyranny; the dangers of unconstrained capitalist monopolies are a threat to freedom as much as any government regime.
-Indeed, historians recognize a merging of state and corporate interests as a defining characteristic of 20th Century fascism.
+Historians recognize a merging of state and corporate interests as a defining characteristic of 20th Century fascism.

-We hold that the principals of the American, French, and Haitian Revolutions - Liberty, Fraternity, and Equality - are sound foundations upon which to base government and society.
+We hold that the principles of the American, French, and Haitian Revolutions — Liberty, Fraternity, and Equality — are sound foundations upon which to base government and society.

-We assert this in the recognition that these principals have too often been betrayed, to the great detriment of the American Experiment.
-Such has been the case since the foundation of our republic over three centuries ago, with its original sins of chattel slavery and Indigenous genocide.
+We acknowledge that these principles have too often been betrayed to the detriment of the American Experiment.
+Such has been the case since the foundation of our republic with its original sins of chattel slavery and Indigenous genocide.

-We hold that the recognition of these past evils is proper and necessary, so that we may learn from them and approach reconciliation.
+We hold that the acknowledgement of these past evils is proper and necessary so that we may learn from them and approach reconciliation.
 Then, and only then, shall we heal the deep wounds these crimes have left upon our society.

 We hold that by studying our nation's failures as well as its triumphs, one exercises a higher form of patriotism.